anandrikka/sandboxapp-totp/README.md

 ### Functional Requirements

 **User Authentication**
-- Users can register and log in to the application
-- Login is based on secure codes sent to the user's email or phone number.
+- Login is based on secure codes sent to either email or phone number.
 - JWT tokens are issued and stored in cookies for authentication.
-- Authentication relies solely on cookies for securing API communication.
+- Remembered devices will have longer sessions.

 **TOTP Management**
-- Users can generate and manage TOTPs for various applications.
+- Users can add accounts either through a QR code or manually.
-- Each TOTP is tied to a specific user and application.
+- Each TOTP is tied to a specific user and account.
 - The backend supports the generation of valid TOTP codes.
+- Each account shows the TOTP with a countdown timer

+### Technical Requirements

+**Authentication**
+- Use spring security for securing the API endpoints
+- Use a custom filter to intercept cookies and validate JWT
+- Exclude public endpoints like register, sign in, verification and UI from authentication
+- Set a principal to user_id for further access

+**Email & SMS Integration**
+- Use AWS SQS and SNS

+**Deployments**

+**Dev Experience**

 ### API Endpoints